redplc/node-red-contrib-redplc-rpi-gpio/README.md

-# node-red-contrib-redplc-rpigpio
+# node-red-contrib-redplc-rpi-gpio

-Node-Red node for Raspberry Pi gpio.<br>
+Node-Red node for Raspberry Pi gpio<br>

 ## Node Features
 - Each gpio pin can be set as input or output